suttarkar/bikesharing/README.md

 # Summary

-Some other visualizations that can be made would be to find the most common routes and how many people use them as well as .
+Some other visualizations that can be made would be to find the most common routes and how many people use them(could be filtered by time for further detail) as well as finding the most used bikes so they could be checked for repairs/maintenance.